moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 following:

 - A bias for action on deciding if we will fix a bug or not.
-- A bias for action on fixing bugs we've decided to fix.
+- A bias for action on scheduling work to fix bugs we've decided to fix.
-- Do not maintain a bug backlog.
+- Not maintaining a bug backlog.
 Instead, all bug reports would have exactly 1 of 3 destinations:
   - They are verified as a bug we will fix, becoming part of the next milestone's planned work as soon as they are `~workflow::ready for